Further study and funding

 Professional doctorates, eg in Education or Public Health, focus on real-world research and include taught modules to support your academic and professional development.

-The New Route PhD is an integrated programme that combines research with a structured programme of advanced training in discipline specific and generic skills.
+The Brunel Integrated PhD (New Route) is an integrated programme that combines research with a structured programme of advanced training in discipline specific and generic skills.